Covenant: How We Got Here

 Spain, The Reformed Episcopal Church of (Extra-Provincial

-Sudan, The Episcopal Church of the
+Sudan, Province of the Episcopal Church of South

 Tanzania: The Anglican Church of